-The CHI Health Creighton University Epilepsy Center at CHI Health Immanuel Hospital has been designated as a Level 4 Epilepsy Center by the National Association of Epilepsy Centers (NAEC).
+The CHI Health Creighton University Epilepsy Center has been designated as a Level 4 Epilepsy Center by the National Association of Epilepsy Centers (NAEC).
 This is the highest designation possible.
-It means the epilepsy center has the professional expertise and facilities to provide the highest level medical and surgical evaluation and treatment for patients with complex epilepsy.
+It means that the Center has the professional expertise and facilities to provide the highest level medical and surgical evaluation and treatment for patients with complex epilepsy.

 What is Epilepsy?

-Video-Electroencephalography (VEEG) monitoring helps determines what kind of seizures the patient is having and to establish the most optimal treatment strategy for that patient.
 This test is performed as an inpatient.
+Its purpose is to determine what kind of seizures the patient is having and to establish the most optimal treatment strategy for that patient.

-Positron Emission Tomography (PET) scan to assess the metabolism of the brain.
-The malfunctioning area (seizure focus) of the brain doesn’t utilize glucose as well as the rest of the brain and thus can easily be identified.
+- Positron Emission Tomography (PET) scan assess the metabolism of the brain.
+The malfunctioning area (seizure focus) of the brain doesn’t utilize glucose as well as the rest of the brain, and thus can be easily identified.

 This phase is only undertaken if a patient is a candidate for epilepsy surgery.

-WADA testing localizes a patient’s language and memory function to identify patients who are candidates for epilepsy surgery.
-First a cerebral angiogram is done to determine the circulation.
-A drug is then injected to quiet one hemisphere of the brain at a time.
-A standardized memory and language test is administered to determine the required information regarding language and memory.
+The Wada Test localizes a patient’s language and memory functions.
+First, a cerebral angiogram is done to determine the circulation.
+A drug is then injected to “deaden” one hemisphere of the brain at a time, and a standardized memory and language test is administered to determine the required information.

-This procedure is only performed in a select few where further localization is needed to clearly delineate the seizure onset area.
+This procedure is only performed in a select few patients where further localization is needed to clearly delineate the seizure onset area.
+It involves intracranial monitoring.
 During the procedure, a flap of the cranial bone is removed so that electrodes can be placed directly on the brain to localize the seizure onset area.

 Phase 4 - EPILEPSY SURGERY